ankt271192/JSON-Parser/README.md

 # JSON-Parser

-#### Implementation In Javascript.
+#### Implementation In JavaScript.

-Takes input from a file "data.txt" and prints the parsed data.
+Takes JSON input from a file "data.txt" and prints the parsed data.